-In 2006 samples were collected mainly in the Norwegian Sea, in selected fjords and at permanent coastal stations.
+In 2007 samples were collected mainly in the North Sea, the Skagerrak, in selected fjords and at permanent coastal stations.
 A geographic overview of the sampling area covered by the marine monitoring programme, with the fixed coastal stations marked, is shown in Figure 3.1.